azat-co/practicalnode/chapter4/chapter4.md

           button.btn.btn-primary(type="submit") Save
 ```

 To give you some visual of the Pug of `post.pug`, take a look at the page for posting new articles.
-The action attribute of `<form>` will allow browsers send the data to the back-end and then Express will take care of it by processing and our Node code will save it to the database.
+The action attribute of `<form>` will allow browsers to send the data to the backend and then Express will take care of it by processing, and our Node code will save it to the database.

 ![alt](media/image7.png)

 ***Figure 4-7.** The post page*

 If a valid administrator user is logged in, then we want to show an admin interface.
 See the Admin link in the menu?
-Let's implement the admin page to which this link leads.
+Let's implement the admin page to which this menu link leads to.

 ## admin.pug

-The admin page (Figure 4-8) has a loop of articles just like the home page but in addition to just showing articles, we can include a front-end script (`js/admin.js`) specific to this page.
+The admin page (Figure 4-8) has a loop of articles just like the home page, but in addition to just showing articles, we can include a front-end script (`js/admin.js`) specific to this page.
 This script will do some AJAX-y calls to publish and unpublish articles.
 These functions will be available only to admins.
 Of course we will need an server-side validation on the backend later.
 Don't trust only the front-end validation or authorization!

-So the `admin.pug` file starts with the layout extension and has content overwrite in which there's a table of articles.
-In each row of the table, we use `glyphicon` to show a fancy icon pause or play.
-The icons come from Twitter Bootstrap and enabled via classes.
+So the `admin.pug` file starts with the layout extension and has content overwrite, in which there's a table of articles.
+In each row of the table, we use `glyphicon` to show a fancy icon for pause or play ▶️.
+The icons come from Twitter Bootstrap and are enabled via classes:

 ```pug
 extends layout